-Navigating the Vocational Rehabilitation, or VR System :07 Hi, I'm Anne Steverson, and I work at The National Research and Training Center on Blindness and Low Vision, also known as the NRTC, at Mississippi State University.
+Navigating the Vocational Rehabilitation, or VR System The contents of this video were developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), current grant number 90RTEM0007.
+NIDILRR is a center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
+The contents of this video do not necessarily represent the policy of NIDILRR, ACL, or HHS and you should not assume endorsement by the Federal Government. :07 Hi, I'm Anne Steverson, and I work at The National Research and Training Center on Blindness and Low Vision, also known as the NRTC, at Mississippi State University.
 (Image description: Screenshot of the NRTC website's "Home" page.) :20 We created this video in response to feedback from the many people who are visually impaired who participated in our research projects.
 Our goal is to help you better understand the Vocational Rehabilitation program and its array of services.
 Links to websites or services mentioned in this video are also provided in the description below the video. :47 To begin: What is Vocational Rehabilitation, or VR?